-Acquisition-related costs were \$0.1 million for the fiscal year ended December 31, 2022, compared to \$12.8 million for the fiscal year ended January 1, 2022.
-Acquisition-related costs in fiscal year 2021 were primarily attributable to the 2021 HHH Acquisitions and the Accredited acquisition completed in the fourth quarter of fiscal year 2021, versus nominal acquisition activity in fiscal year 2022.
+Acquisition-related costs were \$12.8 million for the fiscal year ended January 1, 2022, compared to \$9.6 million for the fiscal year ended January 2, 2021.
+Our overall acquisition-related activity was higher in fiscal year 2021 than in fiscal year 2020 with respect to size and scale of the businesses acquired, including the amount of work necessary to complete such acquisitions.
+Acquisition-related costs in 2021 were primarily attributable to the 2021 HHH Acquisitions and the Accredited acquisition completed in the fourth quarter of fiscal year 2021.
+In fiscal year 2020, the Company incurred acquisition-related costs associated with the 2020 PDS Acquisitions and 2020 HHH Acquisitions.